nibeditans/Practical-Linear-Regression-Insights-Framework/README.md

 This repo is a hands-on, easy-to-understand walkthrough of Simple & Multiple Regression using Python.
 If you're someone who loves clarity, clean explanations, and step-by-step reasoning (without drowning in jargon), this repo is for you.

+Check out the complete article I have written on this Project: [Regression Framework for Systolic Blood Pressure Prediction](https://nsdsda.medium.com/building-a-complete-regression-framework-for-systolic-blood-pressure-prediction-d454b813a0ad)

 The goal is to understand regression deeply, by actually doing it, not just memorizing formulas.

 We’ll explore: